otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-seeding-api-testing.md

 - Use a JSON file to seed your database
 - Use a CSV file to seed your database
-- Use a third-party library to seed your database
+- Use a third-party library to seed your database.
+For example, [Faker.js](https://fakerjs.dev/guide/) to generate fake data

+---

+###  Task Three (Independent Research)

+You notice there is a lot of code duplication.
+Refactor the code to reduce the duplication.

 ### Submission